spambusters/instadb/README.md

 ```

 ## Output
 Posts are written to a local database.
-The database file will be named after the scraped instagram user - e.g. `sportscenter.db`
+The database file will be named after the scraped instagram user - e.g. `okcthunder.db`

-Each post has the following data written to the db:
-* date
-* post type
-* share link code (e.g. instagram.com/p/`BPaG7ecBQIO`)
-* likes count
-* location
-* caption

 This is an sqlite3 database, so I suggest using [DB Browser for SQLite](http://sqlitebrowser.org/) for easy navigation.
 It will allow you to sort by e.g. likes count to find the most popular post.

 ![alt text](https://i.imgur.com/KCynhHT.png)